ikding/website/content/climate_tech/2020-05-03_thoughts_on_machine_learning_and_climate_change.rst

     We emphasize that machine learning is not a silver bullet.
 The applications we highlight are impactful, but no one solution will “fix” climate change.
 There are also many areas of action where ML is inapplicable, and we omit these entirely.
 Furthermore, technology alone is not enough – technologies that would address climate change have been available for years, but have largely not been adopted at scale by society.
 While we hope that ML will be useful in reducing the costs associated with climate action, humanity also must decide to act.

 I sincerely hope that more machine learning professionals will join the fight to solve the climate change, the problem of the 21st century.
-While COVID-19 has been an immediately pressing matter for the entire world in the past 4 months, climate change is a problem that has more everlasting, and we need all of world's brightest mind we can get!
+While COVID-19 has been an immediately pressing matter for the entire world in the past 4 months, climate change is a problem that is even longer-lasting, and we need all of world's brightest mind we can get!